splunk/observability-workshop/content/en/conf/opentelemetry-collector/1-installation.md

 {{% /tab %}}
 {{< /tabs >}}

+Congratulations!
+You have successfully downloaded and installed the OpenTelemtry Collector.
+You are well on your way to Ninja.
+But first lets chat through configuration files and different distrobutions of the OpenTelemetry Collector.

 We will now walk through each section of the configuration file and modify it to send host metrics to Splunk Observability Cloud.